jcuevas012/arithmetic-calculator-api/README.md

 # Documentation

-- As for how to use the API, I added a Postman collection file with the API's use cases so the user can get familiar with how to request and what the endpoints are expecting.
+- As for how to use the API, I added a Postman collection file with the API's use cases so the user can get familiar with how to request and what the endpoints are expecting.g